Where to Find Philly’s Outstanding Cherry Blossoms

 The stone gazebo in West Fairmount Park

 One of our favorite viewing spots is in West Fairmount Park just off Avenue of the Republic and States Drive.
-That’s where you’ll find the stone gazebo flanked by rows of pink blossoms.
-We were lucky to visit just before peak bloom, and it was stunning.
+That’s where you’ll find the stone gazebo flanked by rows of pink.
+We’ve been lucky to visit several times just before peak bloom, and it is always stunning.
+Early morning and mid-afternoon can be good times to catch it with fewer people.

 Belmont Plateau